karnaout/agile-summer/README_ver2.0.md

     * Meets the INVEST (Independent, Negotiable, Valuable, Estimable, Small & Testable) criteria

 16. **Estimates:**
-We have stored estimates on our PBIs in our online tool Trello.
+We have stored estimates on our PBIs in the online tool Trello.
 The estimate is marked in brackets after the title: https://trello.com/b/RdosOtmY/a-team-kanban-board

 17. **Estimation Unit:**